SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.2.md

 Also, up to now, when an element was edited, all tab characters (“\\t”) in field content would be replaced by spaces.
 From now on, tab characters will be left untouched.

-#### Unclear “version of the protocol is not correct” notice replaced by “DataMiner version is too low to use this protocol.
-Please check the protocol's Compliancies tag.” notice \[ID_31855\]
+#### Unclear 'version of the protocol is not correct' notice replaced by 'DataMiner version is too low to use this protocol.
+Please check the protocol's Compliancies tag.' notice \[ID_31855\]

 When a protocol had a minimum DataMiner version that was higher than the DataMiner version of the DMA, up to now, an unclear “version of the protocol is not correct” notice would appear in the Alarm Console and the log files.
 From now on, that unclear notice will be replaced by a clearer “DataMiner version is too low to use this protocol.
 Please check the protocol's Compliancies tag.” notice.

-#### SLLogCollector: Process list will now also include processes of which the name starts with “DataMiner” \[ID_31883\]
+#### SLLogCollector: Process list will now also include processes of which the name starts with 'DataMiner' \[ID_31883\]

 The SLLogCollector tool will now also list all processes of which the name starts with “DataMiner”.
 This will allow you to also take memory dumps of processes like “DataMiner CloudGateway”, “DataMiner CoreGateway”, “DataMiner FieldControl”, “DataMinerCube”, etc.